rsms/kod/README.md

 **Get the source (for contributing):**

-If you want to contribute to the project you will have to [http://help.github.com/forking/](make a fork).
+If you want to contribute to the project you will have to [make a fork](http://help.github.com/forking/).
 Then do this:

     git clone --recursive git@github.com:MyUsername/kod.git
     git remote add upstream https://github.com/rsms/kod.git